ddubl/vault/stream.script.developing-gameplans.md

 -> rebolas games
 once you figure out how to deal with raw sweeps and you can anti-air. ez.

-might think the strongest thing is jumping in? it does the most damage? you are vulnerable forever!
+might think the strongest thing is "jumping in"? it does the most damage? you are vulnerable forever (40+ frames)!
 -> strongest option in the game?
   - least vulnerable that gives you an advantage/pressures opponent ie. walking!